artem-budnikov/dev-hub/docs/getting-started/installing-gridgain.md

 # Assemble GridGain
 $ mvn initialize -Prelease

-Look for gridgain-<version>-bin.zip in ./target/bin directory.
+Look for gridgain-{version}-bin.zip in ./target/bin directory.
 ```
 Refer to `DEVNOTES.txt` from the source package for more details.